Introduction to probabilistic concurrent systems: Introduction

 \section{Introduction}

-Trace monoids are well known models of concurrency.
-They represent systems able to perform several types of actions, represented by letters in a given alphabet, and with the feature that some actions may occur concurrently.
-If $a$ and $b$ are two concurrent actions, then the system does not distinguish between the two sequences of actions $a$-then-$b$ and $b$-then-$a$.
-Instead, a unique compound action $a\cdot b=b\cdot a$ may be performed.
-This feature is typically used when one wishes to work on the logical order between actions rather than on their chronological order.
+Trace monoids are well known models of concurrency, typically used when one wishes to work on the logical order between actions rather than on their chronological order.
+These models represent systems with actions, symbolized by letters in a given alphabet, and with the feature that some actions may occur concurrently.
+Let $a_1,\ldots,a_N$ be a bunch of pairwise concurrent actions about to be played during an execution of the system.
+Then the system does not distinguish between the $N!$ possible ways of interleaving them; nor could an observer retrieve any information on their interleaving.
+When observing the system history, the only remaining information about these $N$ actions is that they were performed concurrently; and actually it would be irrelevant to think of a ``hidden interleaving''.

 Mathematically, a trace monoid $\M$ is a monoid generated by an alphabet~$\Sigma$, and with relations of the form $ab=ba$ for some fixed pairs of letters $(a,b)\in\Sigma\times\Sigma$.
 The identity $ab=ba$ in $\M$ renders the concurrency of the two actions $a$ and~$b$.
 This identity is typical of the so-called \emph{partial order} or \emph{true-concurrent} semantics for concurrency.
-It contrasts with the \emph{interleaving semantics}, which would instead keep track of the two possible interleavings $a$-then-$b$ and $b$-then-$a$ when facing the two concurrent actions $a$ and~$b$.
+It contrasts with the \emph{interleaving semantics}, which would instead keep track of the two possible sequences $a$-then-$b$ and $b$-then-$a$ when facing the two concurrent actions $a$ and~$b$.

 Despite their successful use as models of concurrency for databases for instance~\cite{diekert90,diekert95}, trace monoids lack an essential feature present in most real-life systems, namely they lack a notion of state.
 Indeed, any action can be performed at any time when considering a trace monoid model; whereas, in real-life systems, some actions may only be enabled when the system enters some specified state, and then one expects the system to enter a new state, determined by the former state and by the action performed.